For daily wit & wisdom, sign up for the Almanac newsletter.

 No content available.

 Ever since I saw a slide of England’s Royal Botanical Garden at Kew’s Amorphophallus titanum, the biggest and smelliest flower on the planet in 1997, I wanted one.

 Sir Geoffrey Lewis of Kew did a presentation at the Houston Art Museum about unusual plants to draw attention to the “Millennium Seed Bank” in which Kew was gathering, cataloging and preserving every know species of plant in the world.
 The 200-pound Titan tuber is on the Threatened Plant list and is in the collection to preserve it from rapidly disappearing rainforest environments.

 I coveted one, despite its size.
 Covet grew to obsession in the last 15 years, because I found five relatives of the Titan.
 I can grow and flower Arum (amorphophallus) tubers easily here in USDA Climate Zone 5.
-See previous blogs about these stinky blooms and my adventures.

-When Jeff Epping, director of horticulture at Olbrich Botanical Garden in Madison, WI, mentioned to me that he thought he could get me a bulb from the University of Wisconsin at Madison’s botany department, I screamed “Yes!!! …please.”
+When Jeff Epping, director of horticulture at Olbrich Botanical Garden in Madison, WI, mentioned to me that he thought he could get me a bulb from the University of Wisconsin at Madison’s botany department, I screamed “Yes!!! … please.”